needle-mirror/com.unity.xr.compositionlayers/Documentation~/layer-transparency.md

 Post-processing effects in URP may discard alpha channel data.
 To preserve the composition layer alpha channel, enable **Alpha Processing** or disable Post-processing entirely.

+### Enable Alpha Processing

+Enable **Alpha Processing** when your project uses any of the following layers and relies on transparency:
+- Quad
+- Cylinder
+- Equirect
+- Cubemap
+- Projection Eye Rig

+Without **Alpha Processing**, post-processing effects can discard the alpha channel, and these layers won't blend correctly with underlays or the scene.

 To enable **Alpha Processing**:

 1. Locate your project's render pipeline assets.
 (By default these assets are stored in the `Assets/Settings` folder in the project.)